 Not at all.
 I am just a regular mid-income guy.
 So, why am I writing this article?

-I want your eyes to be more opened for alternative opinion.
-I want you look at the rich folks from my prospective, and maybe you will re-consider your commonly accepted opinion that every rich person (or, you may call it an “elite”) is a devil; that rich man is exploiting a poor one; that rich men are becoming only richer while not paying its portion of taxes; that big businesses who are run by billionaires are our country’s problem, so, let’s take their money and distribute among “less fortunate”…
+I want your eyes to be more open to alternative opinions.
+I want you to look at the rich folks from my perspective, and maybe you will re-consider your commonly accepted opinion that every rich person (or, you may call it an “elite”) is a devil; that rich man is exploiting a poor one; that rich men are becoming only richer while not paying its portion of taxes; that big business who are run by billionaires are our country’s problem, so, let’s take their money and distribute among “less fortunate”…

 We all get used to bashing the rich people but here is the news for you: not all of them are equal.

 We live in an era when the reputation of big business is under siege.
 They are run by billionaires.
 Small businesses are scoring better, however, there are plenty of things that big businesses do that small business simply can't.

 As A. Green mentioned (with my small editing):